Web-dut-2023/intro-to-git-hmy21/Final Homework/README.md

 #### Modify the database model

 ah...
-The database should have some essential change...
-Import "cost", "train number" column in order to let the passenger feel more convenient.
+The database should have some essential changes...
+Import the "cost", and "train number" columns in order to let the passenger feel more convenient.

 #### Create a new user

-Create a new user but finally I found that it is forbidden to access any website...
+Created a new user but finally, I found that it is forbidden to access any website...

 #### Design CSS file

-Why the CSS file can not import as a template...
+Why the CSS file can not be imported as a template...
 This problem should be solved by asking for Mr. Lu.

 #### Add ticket number

-By using "if" sentence, control how to show in the index page.
+By using the "if" sentence, control how to show on the index page.

 #### Solution:

-Every time I want to submit a new people, it may refresh to a result "there is no passenger", Django always lost these context.
+Every time I want to submit a new person, it may refresh to the result "there is no passenger", Django always lost this context.
 So I use Session to bank my message.
 The code below:

 ```python